ciscoriordan/svg-flags/README.md

 ## Credits

 This project is based on and inspired by [HatScripts/circle-flags](https://github.com/HatScripts/circle-flags), which is MIT licensed.
 Circle variant geometry was adapted from that project, with `<mask>` replaced by `<clipPath>` for Xcode compatibility and official colors replacing the simplified palette.
+Some circle variant positioning and details were improved based on [kapowaz/circle-flags](https://github.com/kapowaz/circle-flags).
 Square variant geometry comes from [kapowaz/square-flags](https://github.com/kapowaz/square-flags), again with official Wikipedia colors.
 Full-size variants are based on Wikimedia Commons SVGs.

 ## Variants